Trancoso, Bahia: Geography

-Shaped as a rectangle, the village retains the original style of its housing architecture.
+Shaped as a rough rectangular shape, the village retains the original style of its housing architecture.
 It is famous for its beaches, such as Praia dos Nativos, Praia dos Coqueiros and Praia do Espelho.
 In recent years the location has been developed by the hotel industry, including the French Club Méditerranée, which has boosted real estate value.

 The main square is known as 'Quadrado', although it is rectangular.
 To its east is a sixteenth-century Catholic Church, São João Batista, dedicated to Saint John, the Baptist.

 The federal Ministry of the Environment is currently expanding several National Parks and Natural Reserves nearby with the goal of preserving remaining areas of Atlantic Rain Forest.
 In addition, Trancoso is located at the starting point of a state Environmental Protection Area, the APA Caraíva-Trancoso, whose goal is to curtail touristic and economical development in the region, thereby minimizing negative impacts that may harm this biosphere.

 Festivals

 On January 20, the 'Quadrado' is the site of a festival honoring Saint Sebastian, during which the locals sing and play drums and guitars.
 The main verse is: "São Sebastião, hoje chegou o dia.
-Vimos festejar com toda a alegria!"
-(Saint Sebastian, your day has arrived.
-We have come to joyfully celebrate it!)
+Vimos festejar com toda a alegria!", translating to: Saint Sebastian, your day has arrived.
+We have come to joyfully celebrate it!